percula/Air_Hockey_Game/README.md

-# Air_Hockey_Game
+# Air Hockey Game
-This is a game tutorial from "OpenGL ES2 for Android" book.
+This is a simple game tutorial from "OpenGL ES2 for Android" book.
+I am working through these tutorials to learn OpenGL ES graphics.